aidanbae123/ThinkPad-E14-Hackintosh-gen-4-AMD/README.md

 ## Minor issues:
 - Audio stops working every now and then, but can be fixed by opening settings and re-selecting the internal speakers as output
-- Certain OpenGL apps (such as Notion) cause massive glitches.
-Unfortunately not much can be done about this as it is an issue with NootedRed itself.
+~~- Certain OpenGL apps (such as Notion) cause massive glitches.
+Unfortunately not much can be done about this as it is an issue with NootedRed itself.~~ Can now be fixed using AMDHelper, although it is experimental.
-- Settings sometime crashes (Fixed by running sudo purge in terminal)
+- Settings sometime crashes (Fixed by running "sudo purge" in terminal)
 - Sonoma is still quite buggy

 ## What doesn't work: